aleksandrs12/spinning-donut/README.md

 python main.py
 ```

-The program requiers a python interpriter, the numpy liberary and the pygame liberary.
+The program requiers a python interpriter, the numpy liberary and the pygame library.